A robust BFGS algorithm for unconstrained nonlinear optimization problems

 This gives

 and

 From these two inequalities, in view of Remark \ref{first}, we conclude that for large $k$, $\gamma_k=0$ is always selected.
-Therefore, the modified BFGS reduces to the standard BFGS for large $k$.
-In addition, if Assumption 3 holds, the BFGS converges at a superlinear rate, therefore the modified BFGS also converges at the rate because it is identical to the BFGS for large $k$.
+Therefore, the robust BFGS reduces to the standard BFGS for large $k$.
+In addition, if Assumption 3 holds, the BFGS converges at a superlinear rate \cite[Theorem 8.6]{nocedal99}, therefore the robust BFGS also converges at the superlinear rate because it is identical to the BFGS for large $k$.

 \end{proof}